Uan-Yuan/xiaorui-xue.github.io/_pages/about.md

   - /about.html
 ---

-# I am currently seeking Ph.D. opportunities in the field of Learning Sciences, Education Technologies, and the intersection of cutting-edge technologies with child development.
+✨I am currently seeking Ph.D. opportunities in the field of Learning Sciences, Education Technologies, and the intersection of cutting-edge technologies with child development.